 Get a Free Copy of Your Texas Car Accident Report

 The Texas Department of Transportation (TxDOT) maintains a database of crash reports for all public roads in the state.
 The reports can be purchased online, by phone or by mail.
-However, the attorneys at Michael P. Fleming & Associates, P.C. believe that everyone should have access to their accident reports regardless of their ability to pay.
+However, the attorneys at Fleming Law, P.C. believe that everyone should have access to their accident reports regardless of their ability to pay.
 If you’ve been injured in a crash, we will provide a copy of your Texas car accident report free of charge.
 There are no strings attached.
 You can call 737-201-0543 or contact us for a free consultation if you have any questions after you’ve read the report.
 If you have been involved in a car accident, call our Houston car accident lawyers for help with your claim, today!

 Just provide us with the following information and we will send your accident report to you.